Islamic views on evolution: Teaching of evolution

-According to Rana Dajani adopting new ways of thinking to pursue the knowledge is a core tenet of Islam.
-Dajani says interpretation of Quran being a fluid and ongoing process of human exercise can, always, be revisited to clear contradictions, if any arise during pursuits of scientific knowledge.
-According to Dajani interaction with modernization and globalization has imported some problematical hostile attitudes towards science like rejection of the theory of evolution into Muslim societies.
-Dajani says the negative attitudes among Muslims towards evolution came post twentieth century associating Darwin with western colonialism materialism and racism, but actually rudimentary theories of evolution were proposed by Muslim scholars right from ninth century even up to 1880s.
-Dajani says while some Muslim students think accepting theory of evolution means denying existence of God, but that need not be so rather after initiation of God, universe can evolve according to principles of science and logic.
-Dajani says usually a detailed explanation of natural evolution of plants, artificial breeding, antibiotic resistance, development of modern medicines and vaccines, helps Muslim students accept evolution still some reservations remain in accepting human evolution; here Dajani says Muslims are warned against arrogance and need to understand humans are part of rest of the creation.
-Dajani says, as a scientist, Charles Darwin contributed to human understanding of the emergence and diversification of life on the Earth and that evolution is right mechanism to explain diversity and the development of species.
-Dajani says discussion of controversial topic of evolution helps Muslim students avoid blind acceptance of status quo and question even other aspects of their lives.
+According to Rana Dajani, adopting new ways of thinking to pursue knowledge is a core tenet of Islam.
+Dajani says that interpretation of Quran being a fluid and ongoing process of human exercise can, always, be revisited to clear contradictions, if any arise during pursuits of scientific knowledge.
+According to Dajani, interaction with modernization and globalization has imported some problematical hostile attitudes towards science like rejection of the theory of evolution into Muslim societies.
+Dajani says that the negative attitudes among Muslims towards evolution came post-twentieth century associating Darwin with western colonialism, materialism and racism, when actually rudimentary theories of evolution were proposed by Muslim scholars right from the ninth century even up to the 1880s.
+Dajani says while some Muslim students think accepting the theory of evolution means denying the existence of God, that need not be so, rather after God's initiation, the universe could evolve according to principles of science and logic.
+Dajani says that usually a detailed explanation of natural evolution of plants, artificial breeding, antibiotic resistance, development of modern medicines and vaccines, helps Muslim students accept evolution.
+Still, some reservations remain in accepting human evolution; here Dajani says Muslims are warned against arrogance and need to understand that humans are part of the rest of creation.
+Dajani says, as a scientist, Charles Darwin contributed to human understanding of the emergence and diversification of life on the Earth and that evolution is the right mechanism to explain diversity and the development of species.
+Dajani says discussion of the controversial topic of evolution helps Muslim students avoid blind acceptance of status quo and question even other aspects of their lives.